Fantastic Baby: Background and release

 On January 25, 2012, YG Entertainment unveiled a teaser photo on their blog YG Life with the word "Alive", sparking curiosity among fans.
-Two days later, the first two tracks of their then-upcoming release were exhibited, and were followed by additional teasers revealing the rest of the tracklist in increments, revealing a mini-album.
-On February 7, the agency officially confirmed that BigBang would release their fifth Korean-language mini-album, titled Alive, on February 29.
+Two days later, the first two tracks of their then-upcoming release were exhibited, and were followed by additional teasers revealing the rest of the tracklist in increments, revealing an extended play.
+On February 7, the agency officially confirmed that BigBang would release their fifth Korean-language extended play, titled Alive, on February 29.
 In addition, it was announced that the group would embark on their first worldwide concert tour, given the title "Alive Tour 2012" in Seoul from March 2 to 4, 2012, and would see shows in several different continents around the world.
-On February 16, it was revealed that "Fantastic Baby" would serve as one of the title tracks for the album.
+On February 16, it was revealed that "Fantastic Baby" would serve as one of the title tracks for the EP.
 On February 29, 2012, the song was officially released for digital download and streaming in conjunction with the release of Alive.
 It was written and produced by both member G-Dragon and YG Entertainment collaborator Teddy Park, with additional rap lyrics written by member T.O.P.
 A Japanese-language version was released as part of the band's fourth Japanese studio album of the same name on March 28, 2012 through YGEX, with the lyrics translated by M-Flo member Verbal.
 It was later added to the band's Japanese greatest hits album The Best of Big Bang 2006–2014 in November 2014.